Mackenzie Lueck's suspected killer hit with more than a dozen child-porn charges

 Ajayi was employed as an information technology worker who had stints with high-profile companies and was briefly in the Army National Guard.
 He remains in police custody and has not pleaded to any charges against him.

-Fox News' Ryan Gaydos and The Associated Press contributed to his report.
+Fox News' Cristina Corbin, Ryan Gaydos and The Associated Press contributed to his report.